samansmink/duckdb/extension/README.md

 DuckDB extensions can use [VCPKG](https://vcpkg.io/en/) to manage their dependencies.
 Check out the [Extension Template](https://github.com/duckdb/extension-template) for an example on how to set up vcpkg in extensions.

-## Building DuckDB with multiple extensions that use vcpkg
+## Building DuckDB with extensions that use vcpkg
-To build duckdb with multiple extensions that all use vcpkg, some extra steps are required.
+To build duckdb with extensions that all use vcpkg, some extra steps are required.
 This is due to the fact that each extension will specify their own vcpkg.json manifest for their dependencies, but vcpkg allows only a single manifest.
 The workaround here is to merge the dependencies from the manifests of all extensions being built.
 This repo contains a script to do automatically perform this merge.